mirrakannappan123/OpenFlights/README.md

 ## Organization
 ### Graph.h and Graph.cpp
 This file assists in creating the weighted and directed graph used in main.cpp and in our algorithms.
-This file also contains our iterative DFS, DFS, and Djistraka Algorithm.
+This file also contains our iterative deepening DFS(IDDFS), DFS, and Djistraka Algorithm.

 The Djstrka Algorithm outputs the shortest path and the distance it from the source to the destination.
-While DFS prints which node it traversed through in the DFS.output.txt file.
+While DFS prints which node it traversed through in the dfs_output.txt file and IDDFS prints which node it traversed through in the iddfs_output.txt file.

 ### Floyd.h and Floyd.cpp
 This file is dedicated to implementing the Floyd-Warshall algorithm.
 To Note: the run time for the algorithm is O(N^3) so it takes a really long time to output the path.
 This algorithm outputs a vector of airport ID's which ultimately is the shortest path.